swyxio/react-static-mdx/content/talks/pending.md

 React dev super excited about the new Suspense feature in React.
 What is it?
 Why are people so hyped?
 Should I care?
-This talk is an introduction for anyone who feels out of the loop - walking through the history of the idea and the general UI problems it solves (even for React Native!).
+This talk is an introduction for anyone who feels out of the loop - walking through the history of the idea and the general UI problems it solves.
 We will approach this in a framework-agnostic way, so that you can see if the Suspense design pattern might make sense in your next project!

 ## Reacting Ahead of Time